NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

-You can also provide more than one commands with an `ask` primitive.
+We can also provide more than one command with an `ask` primitive.
 For example, the following code would make all the turtles put their `pen-down`, and then turn right by ten degrees and go forward one unit 36 times, which would draw a circle.

 ```
 ask turtles [